nmshd/documentation/_docs_integrate/iql-syntax.md

 ### Filter by Value Type

-The most common usage of the IQL is to filter [IdentityAttributes]({% link _docs_integrate/attribute-values#identity-attributes %}) by their value types or tags.
+The most common usage of the IQL is to filter [IdentityAttributes]({% link _docs_integrate/attribute-values %}#identity-attributes) by their value types or tags.
 Value types are specified by directly using their names as terms in the query string.
-For example, the following IQL query will match all phone numbers, i.e. all IdentityAttributes of value type _PhoneNumber_:
+For example, the following IQLQuery will match all phone numbers, i.e. all IdentityAttributes of value type _PhoneNumber_:

 ```iql
 PhoneNumber
 ```

 Complex IdentityAttributes can be queried individually on their fields by concatenating the field's name with the IdentityAttribute's type, separated by a period character '.' and then specifying the target value after the equality operator '='.
-For example, the following IQL query will match all German StreetAddresses:
+For example, the following IQLQuery will match all German StreetAddresses:

 ```iql
 StreetAddress.country=DE